-Figure 11: Print Port Setup (Peer-to-peer Printing)
+Figure 14: Print Port Setup (Peer-to-peer Printing)

-If your Print Server is not listed:
+If your Wireless Print Server is not listed:

-- Click the "Refresh" button. - Check that both the Print Server and the printer are properly connected, and powered on. - Check that the Print Server has been configured.
+- Click the "Refresh" button. - Check that both the Wireless Print Server and the printer are properly connected, and powered on. - Check that the Wireless Print Server has been configured.
 (Use the Setup Wizard on the CD-ROM.) - If using TCP/IP, try installing the NetBEUI protocol.
+(See the earlier section Checking your Network Protocols for details.).
 Then try again. - 2.
-Select the desired port on a Print Server, then click Next.
+Select the desired port on a Wireless Print Server (Port 1: Parallel port, Port 2: USB port), then click Next.
 A pop-up message will inform you if the port has been created successfully.